j-marple-dev/SLAMBOX-SDK/README.md

 # 2. Examples
 Check the [examples](examples) directory for sample code.
-Each subdirectory within examples contains an example demonstrating the usage of FlexXlam SDK in different scenarios.
+Each subdirectory within examples contains an example demonstrating the usage of SLAMBOX SDK in different scenarios.

 # 3. Contributing